IaaSTev/ai-learning-workspace/README.md

 | B. Structured document-first answer | Force the answer into explicit sections such as "According to the document," "Whether explicitly mentioned," and "Extra context." | Does this lecture explicitly mention ridge regression? | More constrained and document-faithful.
 It correctly distinguished between content explicitly stated in the lecture and related background knowledge. | Stronger grounding; clearer document-vs-background boundaries; better on boundary questions. | Too rigid and somewhat mechanical; less natural for normal interaction. | Improved faithfulness, but the format felt too templated for regular use. |
 | C. Natural document-first + few-shot guidance | Keep document-first behavior but make output natural.
 Add few-shot examples for list, numerical fact, and document-boundary questions. | What is the generalization gap in the train/test split example, and how does the lecture interpret it? / What is the optional warning in the one-hot encoding section? | Best overall balance.
 More grounded than baseline and more natural than the structured version.
 Numerical and boundary questions improved, though some list questions could still omit one item. | Best tradeoff between naturalness and grounding; stronger factual, numerical, and boundary behavior. | Enumeration robustness is still imperfect; occasional omission remains possible. | Best overall prompt design among the three tested versions. |

+### Analyzed model behavior on edge cases or out-of-distribution examples
+We analyzed our system’s behavior on several edge cases that were especially important for a multi-document course RAG setting.

+First, we tested document-boundary questions, where the correct behavior was not simply to answer fluently, but to determine whether a concept was actually mentioned in the uploaded lecture.
+For example, we asked whether a lecture explicitly mentioned ridge regression by name.
+This type of question was useful because it revealed whether the system could distinguish between document-supported content and related background knowledge.
+In early versions, the model sometimes relied too much on general ML knowledge; later prompt changes improved its ability to say that a term was not explicitly mentioned while still pointing to related lecture content.

+Second, we tested cross-document interference cases after uploading multiple lecture PDFs into the same course workspace.
+Here, the challenge was whether the system would answer using the correct lecture or mix together semantically related content from different files.
+This exposed an important failure mode: when topic/session routing was unstable, the system could retrieve from the wrong lecture or return zero candidates and fall back to unsupported generation.
+By logging retrieved chunks, file names, topic metadata, and fallback behavior, we identified this as a retrieval-scope and routing problem rather than a pure generation problem.

+Third, we found that cross-document mixing itself became a recurring edge case, especially when multiple lecture PDFs in the same course contained related machine learning concepts.
+In these situations, the model could produce answers that were broadly reasonable but not strictly faithful to the current lecture, because it blended evidence from different PDFs.
+To reduce this failure mode, we moved toward a single-document-first retrieval strategy: the system was encouraged to prioritize evidence from the most relevant PDF before considering broader course-wide retrieval.
+This change was motivated by the observation that in our setting, a slightly narrower but more document-faithful answer was usually preferable to a more fluent answer that mixed content from multiple lectures.

+Overall, these edge-case evaluations helped us understand that the main risks in our system were not only generic answer quality, but also boundary control, cross-document contamination, and incomplete extraction under document-grounded answering.
+These findings directly informed later improvements such as fallback retrieval, document-first prompting, and few-shot guidance.

 ## Evidence Pointers
 - Syllabus parsing (file): `app/api/parse-syllabus/route.ts`